darkogav/omeka-dev-site/README.md

-# Omeka Development Environment for the Digital Humanities
+# Omeka development environment for Digital Humanities research projects
 An automated Omeka virtual development environment.
 This setup will install Omeka 3.0.2 Classic onto Ubuntu 20 LTS on your computer in a contained Vagrant virtual environment.

 This has been tested on Windows but should work on Mac OS X  as well.